VitorgsRuffo/Problem-Solving/README.md

-# URI_Problems
+# Problem Solving

-### This is a repository made to hold URI problems solutions.
+This repository stores my solutions to problems found in sites like Codeforces, TopCoder, etc.

-(e-mail: vitorruffo19cc@gmail.com)

-Name on URI website: Vitor Ruffo.